michaelacosta-rpi/codex/README.md

 # Codex Admin Portal

 A static, RBAC-aware admin SPA prototype built directly from the guidance in `docs/admin_spa_plan.md`.
-It ships with mocked data for users, roles, orders, sessions, feature flags, and audit logs to demonstrate the core flows described in the plan (navigation, impersonation, RBAC-aware buttons, and observability panels).
+It includes curated data for users, roles, orders, sessions, feature flags, and audit logs to demonstrate the core flows described in the plan (navigation, impersonation, RBAC-aware buttons, and observability panels).

 ## Running locally